waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

  - op_area_update.sh
  - cron4op.sh
  - set_DB_DIR_path.sh

-you need to manually copy thos scripts to /usr/local/bin directory.
+you need to manually copy those scripts to /usr/local/bin directory.

 Most scripts and some files included use **DB_DIR** variable to refer to overpass database directory.
 This has to be manually set to your real database directory.
 To ease this process